GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ### Enable a side panel on a specific site {: #by-site }

-An extension can use [`sidepanel.setOptions()`][sidepanel-setoptions] to enable a side panel on a specific site.
+An extension can use [`sidepanel.setOptions()`][sidepanel-setoptions] to enable a side panel on a specific tab.
 This example uses [`chrome.tabs.onUpdated()`][tabs-onupdated] to listen for any updates made to the tab.
 It checks if the URL is [www.google.com](https://www.google.com) and enables the side panel.
 Otherwise, it disables it.

 {% Label %}service-worker.js:{% endLabel %}